EOSIO/eosio.contracts/eosio.saving/README.md

 * `void claim(uint64_t sub_id)`

-	The claim action allows the proposer of ``
+	The claim action allows the proposer of the submission with `sub_id` to claim the `amount` of `TLOS` described in the submission.

+# Proposal Lifecycle

+`testaccounta` wants to create a proposal for designing a plug

+1. `eosio.saving::submit`

+2. `eosio.saving::openvoting`

+3. `eosio.trail` actions

+	1. `eosio.trail::regvoter`
+	2. `eosio.trail::castvote`

+4. `eosio.saving::claim`

+5. Repeat steps 3 and 4 until the number of cycles described in `submit` is reached.